Here’s How We Can Help Girls with Obsessive Compulsive Disorder

 If not treated, your child might suffer other problems (although not all of them will be directly brought on by OCD): depression, eating or anxiety disorders, substance abuse, a general, poor quality of life, suicidal thoughts (or behavior).

-New Lifehouse Academy – When You Want Your Good Son Back, with Clear Thinking and Positive Pursuits.
+New Lifehouse – When You Want Your Daughter Back, with Clear Thinking and Positive Pursuits.

 During a student’s stay at New Lifehouse, each student will have the opportunity to learn various vocational skills such as welding, basic carpentry, plumbing, lawn care, fence repair & building, livestock care, and other ranch duties.
 The students are also involved with various community service projects.
 This aspect of the program is used to assist the students in building a strong work ethic to enable them to be successful in their communities, families, and future careers.

 Your daughter will be presented with new challenges until ultimately she is ready to return home, able to once again enjoy family and friends.
 If you’ve reached your wits’ end with your out-of-control girl, call us at (918) 435-8206.
 New Lifehouse may be exactly what you need to succeed as a parent when your son’s condition causes unacceptable behavior and family disruption.
 You’ll see her recover his lost academic standing, raise her vision to see the greater possibilities in life and reach new and loftier goals.